Seeta Ramula Kalyanam Lankalo

-Seeta Ramula Kalyanam Lankalo is a 2010 Indian Telugu-language action comedy film directed by Eeshwar and starring Nithiin and Hansika Motwani.
+Seeta Ramula Kalyanam Lankalo is a 2010 Indian Telugu-language action comedy film directed by G. Eshwar Reddy and starring Nithiin and Hansika Motwani.
 It was dubbed into Hindi as Dushmano Ka Dushman and into Tamil as Rowdy Kottai.
 It was remade in Odia in 2014 as Mental, starring Anubhav Mohanty.

 Plot

 Chandra Shekhar "Chandu" (Nithiin) is a daredevil youth, a fearless boy.
 He meets a beautiful girl named Nandhini, "Nandu" (Hansika Motwani), the daughter of a dreaded factionalist named Peddi Reddy (Suman).
 He falls in love, and starts teasing her and tries to prove that he sincerely loves Nandu.
 He tells Nandu that he could do anything for her.
 Nandu tells him that he should not follow her until she calls him.
 In order to grab her attention, he sends his father (Chandramohan) and mother (Pragathi) to convey his love and let her know that they approve of their relationship.
 Later, Nandu realises that she too truly loves him.
 Then, Jaya Prakash Reddy asks Peddi Reddy to marry Nandu to his nephew Veera Pratap Reddy (Salim Baig).
 Peddi Reddy refuses which ignites factionalism between the two.
 Just when Nandu wants to express her love to Chandu, she is taken away by her father to their village.
 The film climaxes when Chandu and Nandu reunite and affirm their love.